All our virgin cotton is grown with organic practices that eliminate the use of synthetic pesticides, herbicides and GMO seeds.

-When we scrutinized fabric fibers to determine their environmental impact, we figured cotton was ”pure“ and ”natural,” made from a plant.
+When we scrutinized fabric fibers to determine their environmental impact, we thought that cotton was “pure” and “natural” because it was made from a plant.
 We were right about the plant.
-As it happens, very little is pure or natural about cotton when it is raised conventionally.
+However, very little is pure or natural about cotton when it is grown conventionally.
 We learned this in the early 1990s when we started looking more closely into our cotton supply chains.
-At that time, fully ten percent of all agricultural chemicals in the United States were used to produce cotton, grown on just one percent of all major agricultural land.
+At that time, 10% of all agricultural chemicals in the United States were used to produce cotton that was grown on just 1% of all major agricultural land.
 Every year, conventional cotton crops in California alone were doused with 6.9 million pounds of chemicals.
-And research showed that extensive and intensive use of synthetic fertilizers, soil additives, defoliants and other substances wreak terrible havoc on soil, water, air and many, many living things.
+Research has shown that extensive and intensive use of synthetic fertilizers, soil additives, defoliants and other substances wreak havoc on soil, water, air and many, many living things.
+The alternative to this scenario is to eliminate synthetic chemical use and instead use organically grown cotton.